Skip to main content Accessibility information

 Biodiversity on Campus

 Marjon Campus.
-Plymouth Marjon University is located in the north of Plymouth city.
-The campus is approximately 17 ha in size and comprises of a variety of different habitats.
-To the south is Derriford Community Park, with Bircham Valley Local Nature Reserve the closest section of this to the university.
-To the west, on the other side of Marjon Hill, is a Site of Special Scientific Interest; Plymbridge Lane and Estover Road.
+Plymouth Marjon University is located in the north of Plymouth.
+Our campus is approximately 17 hectares in size and comprises various habitats.
+To the south is Derriford Community Park, with Bircham Valley Local Nature Reserve being the closest section to the University.
+To the west, on the other side of Marjon Hill, is a site of special scientific interest; Plymbridge Lane and Estover Road.
 This is designated for the presence of the only known wild population of Plymouth Pear Pyrus cordata, a species afforded special protection under the Wildlife and Countryside Act, 1981.
-Plymouth has a number of Local Nature Reserves, three of which are within 2 km from the University campus.
+Plymouth has a number of Local Nature Reserves, three of which are within 2 km of the University campus.
 These are Southway Valley LNR (825 m), Whitleigh Wood LNR (1.7 km) and Woodland Wood LNR (1.7 km).
-With these areas nearby, Marjon campus is in a position to welcome wildlife onto campus.
+With these areas nearby, we're in a position to welcome wildlife onto campus.

 5mins